 - Supports HA sync traffic over aggregate ports

-- Allows configuration from every device regardless of their HA status (backup vs. master)
+- Allows configuration from every device regardless of their HA status (backup vs. primary)

 - Separated management interface for each node in an HA cluster

-- Allows to retrieve license on HA active-passive slave
+- Allows to retrieve license on HA active-passive secondary

 - Transparent mode